 App #4: Project Management Apps (Planner, Trello, Wrike, Asana)

-This fourth category is more so a bucket of project management apps.
+This fourth category is more so a bucket of project management apps for Microsoft Teams.
 Microsoft Planner is going to be the simplest one to add; it’s very Trello-esque.
 Trello also has an app of its own, and is joined by other strong Microsoft Teams apps for project managers like Wrike and Asana.

 App #5: Wiki